Tips for photographing the 2016 Albuquerque International Balloon Fiesta.

 Do I need a tripod for pre-dawn photos of balloons?

 No, not really.
 For one thing, modern digital DSLR and better “point-and-shoot” cameras can provide noise -free images in lower light than ever.
-By setting the camera ISO to 800 you will often have a fast enough shutter speed to capture crisp pre-dawn images with minimal noise.
+By setting the camera ISO to 800 or higher you will often have a fast enough shutter speed to capture crisp pre-dawn images with minimal noise.
 Also, even the most inexpensive kit lenses on DSLR cameras have some form of image stabilization or anti-shake.
 Combine that with holding the camera steadily, and you will have plenty of sharp photos.

 Be sure that you are close enough to the action for the dramatic light from the hot air balloon burners to light up your composition.
 Shooting hand-held in this way will allow you to move around quickly for the best images.